-Start your 11-day expedition cruise to picturesque Hunter River to see mangrove forests where saltwater crocodiles live.
+Start your 11-day expedition cruise in Darwin.
+See mangrove forests where saltwater crocodiles live.
 Ravel at King George River and the majestic Twin Falls.
-Feast your eyes with the magnificent Ashmore Reef in the Timor Sea where the corals are claimed by a rich biodiverse environment.
+Feast your eyes on the magnificent Ashmore Reef in the Timor Sea where the corals are claimed by a rich biodiverse environment.
 Amaze at the Montgomery Reef in Collier Bay, where lagoons and reefs are plenty.
-Travel through falls, abrupt gorges, savannah, calm waters and desolate mountain chains, the wild lands of Kimberley promises a wide world of adventure.
+Travel through falls, abrupt gorges, savannah, calm waters and desolate mountain chains, the wildlands of Kimberley promises a wide world of adventure.

 Traverse the King George River to see the Warton Stones